KIZI/LinkedHypernymsDataset/README.md

 ```
 mvn scala:run -DaddArgs="../application.LANG.conf|remove-all"
 ```
-  * **skipped-tasks**: there are special flags which can be used for skipping of some extraction tasks.
+  * **skipped-tasks**: there are some special flags which can be used for skipping of some extraction tasks.
 Within this option you can use any combination of these flags.
     * x: Skip the indexing task of the hypernym extraction process
     * e: Skip the hypernym extraction process
     * y: Skip the indexing task of the ontology cleanup